se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 ## Resources

-Detailed Comparison of Vue with other JavaScript frameworks can be found from:
+Detailed comparison of Vue with other JavaScript frameworks can be found from:
 - [Vue Guild: Comparison with Other Frameworks](https://vuejs.org/v2/guide/comparison.html)
 - [Angular vs React vs Vue](https://medium.com/unicorn-supplies/angular-vs-react-vs-vue-a-2017-comparison-c5c52d620176)